What financial myths are keeping YOU from your private college education?

 The difference between public and private college tuition is far less than many families assume, thanks to merit and need-based grants and the Tuition Assistance Grant (TAG).
 Last year, private colleges awarded more than $270 million in grants and scholarships.
 EMU’s honors program can cover half to all of tuition costs, and grants are also available children of alumni, faculty and staff.
 EMU also matches church donations toward tuition.
 Estimate your academic scholarship online now!

 Bottom line: Some 98% of students at EMU receive financial aid.
-About $9 million in aid goes to students each year!
+About $11 million in aid was given to students in the last year!